Applying Quantum Error-correcting Codes for Fault-tolerant Blind Quantum Cloud Computation: Performance Evaluation

-The parameter $\alpha$ is the loss coefficient measured in dB/km, $L$ is the length of the fiber in km, $t_{s}$ is denoted as the internal transmittance of optical components in Bob's side, and ${\eta_{s}}$ is detector efficiency in Bob's side.
+Table.\ref{table-parameter} (please refer to the data in~\cite{ma2005practical} and~\cite{Xu2015Blind}) summarizes our simulation parameters, where the parameter $\alpha$ is the loss coefficient measured in dB/km, $L$ is the length of the fiber in km, $t_{s}$ is denoted as the internal transmittance of optical components on Bob's side, and ${\eta_{s}}$ is the detector efficiency on Bob's side.
 The mean photon number of signal states and two decoy states are represented as $\mu, v_1, v_{2}$, respectively.
 The chosen probability of signal states and two decoy states are denoted as $p_{\mu}, p_{v_1}, p_{v_2}$, respectively.
 The computation scale is $S$.
 The required blindness of the UBQC is denoted as $\epsilon$.
 The error probability of each qubit is denoted as $e_0$.
-Based on Fig.\ref{fig-encode-circuit} and \ref{fig-encode-cluster}, we can calculate the number of ancilla qubits, $C=1774$.
-The relative parameters are set in Table.\ref{table-parameter}(refer to the data in \cite{ma2005practical} and \cite{Xu2015Blind}).
-If we use [[7,1,3]] to encode $n$-level concatenation code in our protocol, the quantum resource consumption is shown as follows.
+Based on \ref{fig-encode-cluster}, we calculate the number of ancilla qubits, $C=1774$.

-Suppose Alice has a laser transmitter with frequency $f=1MHZ$, and Bob has full-fledged quantum computer.
-According to the setting in Table.\ref{table-parameter}, we can derive the efficiency of prepared qubits in our protocols, that is the number of qubits generated per second.
-Combined with Eq.\ref{eq-FT-Nn}, we can further estimate the upper bounder of the efficiency in the concatenation code.
+We assume that Alice has a laser transmitter with frequency $f=1MHZ$, and Bob has a full-fledged quantum computer.
+According to the setting in Table.\ref{table-parameter}, one can derive the preparation efficiency of our protocols, that is the number of qubits generated per second.
+Combined with Eq.\eqref{eq-FT-Nn}, the upper bound of the efficiency in the concatenation code is estimated as.